ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 python code part

 ```
+A prompt for debugging and reviewing Python code

 That’s great.
 Not only did it tell me how to solve the problem, it also figured out that my code had more bugs and how to solve them, too.
 The last part of the prompt gave suggestions to improve the code in general.